delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Discovery.md

 Delphix needs to know the format of this information.
 How many pieces of information are collected?
 What are they called?
 Are they strings?
 Numbers?

-For our first plugin, we do not need a lot of information,  refer to (link to advanced example) for a more complicated example.
+For our first plugin, we do not need a lot of information.
 We use no special information about our repositories (except some way for the user to identify them).
 For source configs, all we need to know is the path to the directory from which we will be ingesting data.

-The plugin needs to describe all of this to the Delphix Engine, and it does so using [schemas](/References/Glossary/#schema).
+The plugin needs to describe all of this to the Delphix Engine, and it does so using [schemas](/References/Glossary.md#schema).
 Recall that when we ran `dvp init`, a file full of bare-bones schemas was created.
 As we build up our first toolkit, we will be augmenting these schemas to serve our needs.

 #### Repository Schema
 Open up the `schema.json` file in your editor/IDE and locate `repositoryDefinition`, it should look like this: